 My favorite quiz is their Real Age Quiz which lets you know how biologically old (or young) you are.

 Self-Diagnosis Checks — When It Might Be Serious

 The previous tests were not designed to diagnose serious memory problems.
-If you are interested in that, I recommend you visit ALZ.org, where you can learn three easily administered self-tests that are used by health care professionals.
+If you are interested in that, I recommend you visit Alzheimer’s Reading Room, where you can learn 5 easily administered self-tests that are used by health care professionals.

 Dr. Ezriel Kornel, who has been named one of the top doctors by U.S. News & World Report, developed a simple brain test he calls the Brain Bootcamp Test to check how fit and sharp your mind is.
 There are 5 quick exercises involved — you can take that test here.

 Lastly, Food for the Brain Foundation a non-profit educational charity based in the UK, offers a proprietary Cognitive Function Test as a self-assessment tool to determine your level of cognitive impairment and potential risk of AD.
 It was developed by a group of nutritional therapists, doctors, psychiatrists, psychologists, teachers, and scientists.